remixlabs/wasicaml/README.md

-way WebAssembly is implemented in Javascript (where you can use JS exceptions to jump out of WebAssembly context), and the same trick might not be available in other WebAssembly implementations (in particular, I don't see how to do the saem in the Rust-based ones).
+way WebAssembly is implemented in Javascript (where you can use JS exceptions to jump out of WebAssembly context), and the same trick might not be available in other WebAssembly implementations (in particular, I don't see how to do the same in the Rust-based ones).
 This can first be improved when WebAssembly-level exceptions become widely available.

 We also link `initwasi.o` into every executable.
 Besides some functions that are missing in `libc` there is an initializer that sets the current working directory to the contents of the environment variable `WASICAML_CWD`.
-Without this initializer, the working directory would be set to `/` inside the WASI sandbox.
+Without this initializer, the working directory would be set to `/` inside the WASI sandbox when the executable is started.
 This trick ensures that the working directory inside the sandbox is the same as outside.

 So far, we do not support to restrict the filesystem in the sandbox,